StefanCristian/flatpakify/README.md

 - Create own Gentoo Platform and SDK universally exported and hosted on Flathub, so everyone can use your runtime base
 - Create Gentoo runtime, for example a set of development libraries built on Gentoo which can be exported in order to be used in any other +-GNU Linux distribution
 - Implement some identification of already-present libs inside the Gentoo/Freedesktop Flatpak Platform & SDK in comparison with first level of runtime dependencies identified based on user given package.
 - Implement ```--use-dependencies-from-system``` (or something like this) option, in order for the application to use precompiled binaries from your $HOST $PKGIDR, instead of compiling them every time.
 I'm not sure this is ok, but most probably will be some of the most required features.
+The dependecies from the system option must compare with all the flatpak freedesktop runtime libraries that are already installed inside the runtime, so that we identify the exact packages and libraries that we should exclude from recompiling and packaging in our flatpak.
+Otherwise, this option would take __all__ runtime dependencies and we don't need all of them.
 - User requested stuff to github.com/stefancristian/flatpakify/issues